lambda2/rapis/README.md

 ### 3. Security

-The API must be served over SSL, using `https`.
+- The API must be served over SSL, using `https`.
 It must not redirect on non-SSL urls.

   > Always using SSL guaranteed encrypted communications, and allow use of simple access tokens.

-> TODO: more

 ### 4. Verbs